brbalazs/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

 Use the new methods in `AssetEntryAssetCategoryRelLocalService` to retrieve the same data as before.
-Note, the new method signatures are the same as before, but are just located in a different service.
+The method signatures haven't changed; they have just been relocated to a different service.

 **Example**